Sun God Festival

 VISUAL BRANDING

-Turning nostalgia into a photo-driven visual identity
+Crafting a photo-driven visual identity

 This year's Sun God Festival theme is about revisiting the history of the festival and what it means to UCSD.
 When defining the visual identity, I pieced together vintage film photos, polaroids, letters, and physical media that encapsulated the nostalgic feeling I wanted students to feel.
 Unlike past campaigns, this photo-based branding of the campaign was integral to our messaging — grounding the campaign to a real community here in La Jolla.